djpeinado/polocator/README.md

 # polocator
-Flutter application (Android/iOS/web) to on-demand locate some people in a simple and secure way
+Flutter application (Android/iOS/web) to on-demand two-way locate added people in a simple and secure way